regpy/regpy/USAGE.md

 # Usage of `RegPy`

-`regpy` is a library to solve inverse and ill-posed problems using regularisation methods.
+`RegPy` is a library to solve inverse and ill-posed problems using regularisation methods.
 That is for a given forward operator

 $$
     F\colon X\to Y